preemptive/dasho-samples/android/KotlinOnAndroid/README.md

 ## Running

-Compile, obfuscate, and install a debug version of the application.
+Compile, protect, and install a debug version of the application.

 1. Run the command: `gradlew clean installDebug`